truenas/documentation/content/SCALE/SystemSettings/AdvancedSettings.md

 GPU passthrough allows the TrueNAS SCALE kernel to directly present an internal PCI GPU to a virtual machine (VM).

-The GPU device will act like the VM is driving it, and the VM detects the GPU as if it were physically connected.
+The GPU device acts like the VM is driving it, and the VM detects the GPU as if it is physically connected.

 ## Replication
 The *Replication* window allows users to limit the maximum number of replication tasks being executed simultaneously.